Pinterest

 Here we have my daughter-in-law, Vicki's turnip soup.

-If you don't like your soup to be overly thick, simply add some boiling water to it, and you're good to go!
+If you don't like your soup to be overly thick, simply add some boiling water to it, re-season if necessary, and you're good to go!

 Vicki's version of this lecker turnip soup.
 Doesn't that look amazing!